eriksvedang/fancy-cam/index.md

 ### Virtualization

 To make use of the video when playing, we need to make it appear as a webcam for whatever chat program we're using (Whereby, Zoom, etc).

-On Mac this is done (after installing the plugin) in the OBS menu bar, go to `Tools > Start Virtual Camera`.
+This is done (after installing the plugin) in the OBS menu bar, go to `Tools > Start Virtual Camera`.

 You should now be able to select this camera as any other physical web camera when playing.

+### Changing your life total

+When you take damage or gain life, just edit the text file!
+If you want keyboard shortcuts for this instead, I've made a [small C program](lifecounter.c) (only tested on macOS).
+But editing the file might actually require less key presses...

+### Final Thoughts

+I hope this guide was useful to some of you!
+If you don't want to have this kind of complicated setup I totally understand that, but I think it's at least worth trying out.
+Hope to play with you soon!